apollographql/apollo-kotlin-execution/Writerside/topics/spring.md

 Apollo Kotlin Execution comes with [Spring Webflux](https://docs.spring.io/spring-framework/reference/web/webflux.html) integration.

+## Add apollo-execution-spring to your project

+> Make sure to follow the steps in ["Getting started"](getting-started.md) first to generate your `ServiceExecutableSchemaBuilder`.

 To use the Spring Webflux integration, add `apollo-execution-spring` to your dependencies:

 ```kotlin